Cheene Badam

 Cheene Badam (চিনে বাদাম) is a 2022 Indian Bengali language film directed by Shieladitya Moulik.
 The film is produced by Ena Saha and Banani Saha under the banner of Jarek Entertainment.
 This film features Yash Dasgupta and Ena Saha in lead roles.

 Plot

-Rishav is a techie, creates a mobile app Cheene Baadaam that helps lonely people find friends.
+Rishav is a techie who creates a mobile app Cheene Baadaam that helps lonely people find friends.
 His girlfriend Trisha helped him build the app but now they are estranged.
 Life takes a weird turn when they now use their app to find friends.